MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 Note that for distillation and rotation synthesis, the respective error budgets $\epsilon_{\rm dis}$ and $\epsilon_{\rm syn}$ are uniformly distributed among all required T states and all required rotation gates, respectively.
 If there aren't rotation gates in the input algorithm, the error budget is uniformly distributed to logical errors and T state errors.

-Also, you can individually specify each component of the error bugdet.
+Also, you can individually specify each component of the error budget.
 The sum of all values must be 1.

 ```JSON
 {